chi0tzp/WarpedGANSpace/README.md

 ## Overview

 In this work, we try to discover *non-linear* interpretable paths in GAN latent space in an *unsupervised* and *model-agnostic* manner.
-For doing so, we model non-linear paths using RBF-based *warping functions*, which by warping the latent space, endow it with vector fields (their gradients).
+For doing so, we model non-linear paths using RBF-based *warping functions*, which by warping the latent space, endow it with vector fields (i.e., their gradients).
 We use the latter to traverse the latent space across the paths determined by the aforementioned vector fields for any given latent code.

 <p align="center">
 <img src="./figs/latent_space_warping.svg" alt="WarpedGANSpace Overview"/>
 </p>

-Each warping function is defined by a set of *N* support vectors (a "support set") and its gradient is given analytically as shown above.
+Each warping function is defined by a set of *N* support vectors (which form a "support set") and its gradient is given analytically as shown above.
 For a given warping function *f<sup>k</sup>* and a given latent code **z**,  we traverse the latent space as illustrated below: